 - Fruits: bananas, blackberries, blueberries, cherries, strawberries, apples, apricots, lemons, peaches

 - Vegetables: mustard greens, broccoli, cabbage, cauliflower, mushrooms, onions, peas, zucchini

 - Grains and starches: white rice, corn flour, oat bran

 - Beverages: coffee, water, fruit juice

-- Herbs and spices: cinnamon, black pepper, turmeric, cilantro, cumin, dill
+- Herbs and spices: cinnamon, black pepper, cilantro, cumin, dill

 Foods to avoid

 A low oxalate diet limits foods that are high in oxalates, including certain types of fruits, vegetables, nuts, seeds, and starches.

 Some of the foods not allowed on a low oxalate diet include (